On this page we provide you answers and questions all about the hard- and software product portfolio.

 |Projectdescription:||A short description of the application to let the user know what it does|

 The last function at the end of the file list in the menu “Application Files” is a deletion of all files in the afore mentioned list.
 The button “Clean Folder” just like the Upload button is disabled as long as the plc has the state “AS_RUN”.
-The plc application has to be stopped first (PLC Manager à Control à Stop all Applications) and the button “Clean Folder” can be clicked and after a confirmation the deletion of all files will commence, there is no going back after that.
+When the PLC is stopped, the "Clean folder" button can be used to initiate the deletion process.

 In the menu “Font Files Download” of the web interface it is possible to list the fonts which are currently on the plc.